 Cheese was on the not-there list at the hospital.
 So I surveyed all the cheese at Family Dollar.
 Much to my amusement, the lowest fat/lowest sodium cheese is the cheapest generic cheese in Family Dollar!
 It’s simply called, Singles, an “imitation pasteurized process cheese food.”
 Saturated fat is 5% and sodium is 9% per slice, and the package has 16 slices for a mere $1.25!
-However, it didn’t melt well, so I’ve switched to Shredded Velveeta at 10% saturated fat, and it tastes way better.
-The generic shredded Mexican 4 Cheese Blend has a comparable low-level of saturated fat; the four cheeses are Monterrey Jack, cheddar, asadero,and queso quesadilla.
+However, it didn’t melt well, so I’ve tried Shredded Velveeta at 10% saturated fat, and it tastes way better.
+Then I found delicious, generic shredded Mexican 4 Cheese Blend with a comparable low-level of saturated fat; the four cheeses are Monterrey Jack, cheddar, asadero,and queso quesadilla.
 But the winner of the low saturated fat award for cheese goes to Family Dollar’s Salsa con Queso with only 4% saturated fat in a 2 tablespoon serving.
 Plus it’s ready for dipping whether you heat it or not.

 Unfortunately, that delicious slab of generic dark chocolate is off-the-scale for saturated fat at 41%!
 Hershey’s with Almonds has a staggering 71% saturated fat for the day.
 But all is not lost, Family Dollar chocolate syrup has no saturated fat!
 Here’s a pleasant surprise.
 Snack-Pack Chocolate Caramel Pudding has only 8% saturated fat and 5% sodium per cup.
 Furthermore, a four cup package only costs $1 at Family Dollar.